-The government is going all out to finish Geographic Information System (GIS) mapping of national roads for improved road network design, execution, and monitoring, as well as project completion on schedule.
+The government is going all out to finish the Geographic Information System (GIS) mapping of national roads for improved road network design, execution, and monitoring, as well as project completion on schedule.

 Geographic Information System (GIS) technology is intended to help road building organizations by providing precise information on alignments and any obstructions in highway paths.